 Nurses need a strong enough aptitude for science to understand a range of medical subjects, from anatomy to medication.
 They need to couple this intellectual ability with emotional stability and empathy for their patients.

 Neonatal nurses are required to be registered nurses with a bachelor’s degree in nursing.
 They must be certified in either neonatal resuscitation or neonatal intensive care nursing, or both.
 In addition, they may pursue more advanced training depending on the level of neonatal nursing they provide.
 There are different levels of neonatal nursing for healthy babies, premature or sick babies, and those babies requiring intensive care.

 The number of jobs for registered nurses, in general, is expected to grow much more quickly than the employment market as a whole, and with the birth rate steadily increasing, neonatal nurses should continue to see rising demand.

 As you might expect, most nurses work for hospitals, and hospitals tend to pay above-average wages.
 Location can also be a big factor in the income you earn, with California, Massachusetts, Hawaii, Maryland, and New Jersey being the highest-paying states for registered nurses.

-Neonatal nursing has several things going for it as a career - above average expected job growth, geographic flexibility, and good wages.
+Being a neonatal nurse has several things going for it as a career – above average expected job growth, geographic flexibility, and good wages.
 On top of that, it is literally a chance to make a life-or-death difference to some of the most fragile members of society.